CNBC Awards

 Expert Reviewer

-Climate Smart Agriculture (CSA) provides a scientific roadmap to reorient agri-food systems toward sustainable development and resilience.
-However, the success of these innovations depends heavily on the human element and how easily stakeholders can transition to new platforms.
-Based on the recent research from Researchgate the adoption of smart farming technologies in Malaysia highlights that user intention is driven primarily by ease of use and the presence of strong supporting infrastructure.
+Climate Smart Agriculture helps agribusinesses build more resilient and sustainable farming systems.
+Based on the recent research from Researchgate, the adoption of smart farming technologies in Malaysia highlights that user intention is driven primarily by ease of use and the presence of strong supporting infrastructure.

 Key Takeaways